linkedin/spaniel/README.md

 });
 ```

-#### How is it tested?

-Spaniel has both unit tests and a headless test suite.
-The headless tests are run using [Nightmare](https://github.com/segmentio/nightmare).
+With any task engine involving the DOM, DOM reads and DOM writes [should be batched seperately](https://developers.google.com/web/fundamentals/performance/rendering/optimize-javascript-execution#reduce_complexity_or_use_web_workers).
+For this reason, it's important that any [work that forces a browser layout](https://gist.github.com/paulirish/5d52fb081b3570c81e3a) be scheduled via `scheduleRead()`, while any work that modifies the layout should be scheduled via `scheduleWrite()`.

+### Using an external requestAnmiationFrame engine

+If you'd like to use an exisiting requestAnmiationFrame polling/task engine, use `setGlobalEngine(engine)`, where `engine` is an object that implements the [`EngineInterface`](https://github.com/linkedin/spaniel/blob/master/src/metal/interfaces.ts#L25-L28).
+As an example, you can checkout Spaniel's internal [Engine implementation](https://github.com/linkedin/spaniel/blob/master/src/metal/engine.ts#L10-L39).

 ## Why use Spaniel?

 * Provides the future-proofing of a WCIG API, but with an expanded feature-set built upon said API.
 * Tested and iterated upon in production by LinkedIn since late 2014
 * Highly performant, only relies on `requestAnmiationFrame`
+* Extensive `requestAnmiationFrame` task/utility API

+#### How is it tested?

+Spaniel has both unit tests and a headless test suite.
+The headless tests are run using [Nightmare](https://github.com/segmentio/nightmare).

+#### How big is Spaniel?

+The minified UMD file is 3.63 kB gzipped.

+You can also run `npm run stats` to measure locally.

 ## Installation